Nike Davies-Okundaye: Published sources

-A book about Nike was written by Kim Marie Vaz, The Woman with the Artistic Brush: A Life History of Yoruba Batik Artist Nike Okundaye.
+A book about Okundaye was written by Kim Marie Vaz, The Woman with the Artistic Brush: A Life History of Yoruba Batik Artist Nike Okundaye.

 Honours

-Nike Davies-Okundaye is the recipient of honours from numerous esteemed cultural institutions.
+Okundaye is the recipient of honours from numerous esteemed cultural institutions.
 She has served on the UNESCO Committee of the Intangible Nigerian Heritage Project.
 She has been honoured as the CEPAN Foundation Art Icon of the year.
-Davies-Okundye has given workshops and lectures at universities world over.
+Okundaye has given workshops and lectures at universities world over.

+In 2024, She was given the U.S. Exchange Alumni Lifetime Achievement Award to recognise her significant contributions to the arts and longstanding cultural relationship between the U.S. and Nigeria.

+Okundaye was honoured, along with Nobel laureate Wole Soyinka, by the U.S. government through the Pennsylvania House of Representatives and Senate, for their contributions to art in Nigeria and globally, at the unveiling of the African Cultural Festival 2025 held at the Pennsylvania State Capitol.